 20. Frontiers of Immunology: Leaky Gut As a Danger Signal for Autoimmune Diseases, 2017

 21. Bowe Packer: Heal Leaky Gut Syndrome: A Practical Guide On Treating Leaky Gut Syndrome

 22. Alan E. Baklayan: Parasiten: Die heimlichen Krankmacher, 2018

 This website represents the opinion of the Parasitenfrei Schweizer Verein.
 The online presence serves exclusively the aim of the association: Education on the subject of “Parasites in the human body”.
 This website should be used for the purpose of obtaining information and not for self-diagnosis.
 Self-treatment is expressly discouraged.
 If you suspect a parasite infestation, complaints or illness, we advise you to consult a doctor.
 The association assumes no liability for self-treatment or self-medication.
 No liability is assumed for the implementation of measures based on recommendations from the association, members of the association, helpers of the association or third parties.
 The healing cases presented on this website are individual cases and a cure by treating parasites cannot be expected.
-The Swiss association “Parasitenfrei” pursues only ideal purposes, so it does not act out of economic intention.
+The Indian association “Parasitenfrei” pursues only ideal purposes, so it does not act out of economic intention.
 The association does not advertise – neither commercially nor free of charge – and has no business contact with a therapist or a company.
 If we recommend therapists or products, then this is done exclusively for charitable purposes, resulting from the ideal values of the association.
 The parasite test offered on the website is not a diagnostic tool and does not replace the medical history of a doctor.
 It should only be used as an initial assessment.
 There is no guarantee for the completeness and correctness of the result.
 This website was created to the best of our knowledge and belief.
 Scientific errors, translation errors or incorrectly interpreted studies cannot be ruled out